aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 A good architecture **balances all of those concerns** with a component structure that mutually satisfies them all.

 Achieving this balance is pretty hard.
-The problem is that all the **use cases**, the operational constrains and the deployment **requirements** are **unknown or dynamic** as the system moves through its life cycle.
+The problem is that all the UCs, the operational constrains and the deployment **requirements** are **unknown or dynamic** as the system moves through its life cycle.
 The goals we must meet are indistinct and inconstant.

 Architecture principles help balance those concerns even when you do not have a clear picture.
 They help partition our system into well-isolated components that allow to leave as many options as possible, for as long as possible, making the system easy to change.

 #### DECOUPLING LAYERS

-The architect wants the structure that supports all the necessary use cases.
+The architect wants the structure that supports all the necessary UCs.
 He does not know what they are, but he knows the basic intent of the system.
 It is a shopping cart / bill of materials / orders processing.
 So the archictect can employ SRP and CCP to **separate** those things that change for different reasons and **collect** those things that change for the same reasons – **giving the context of the intent** of the system.

 For example, GUI and BRs change for different reasons.
 Separate them so that they can be independently changed.